bishoybasily/server/README.md

 COPY --from=builder /workspace/target/ /web/content/
 ```

-Now to build this image, copy the above file into your application root director and make sure that docker is installed
+Copy the above `Dockerfile` file into your application root directory and make sure that docker is installed and running
 then run,

 ```shell
 docker build -t my-angular-application:1.0 .
 ```

-to build an image from your application with name `my-angular-application` and tag `1.0`, this sever by default uses &
+to build an image from your application with name `my-angular-application` and tag `1.0`. this sever by default uses &
 exposes port `80`.

 Now you can run the application by running,